elixirschool/elixirschool/lessons/en/storage/cachex.md

 ** (Cachex.Error) Specified cache not running
 ```

-While convenient for testing and chaining operations, use unsafe functions cautiously in production where explicit error handling is preferred.
+These are convenient for testing and chaining operations but use careful using unsafe functions in production where explicit error handling is preferred.

 ## Advanced Operations